Feeling confused when it comes to breads?

 Notes

-• Looking for healthy recipe inspiration?
-Check out our Flexitarian Cookbook here.
+- Looking for healthy recipe inspiration?
+Check out our Cookbook here.

-• Follow @thebitingtruth on Instagram for healthy recipes and nutrition tips.
+- Follow @thebitingtruth on Instagram for more product recommendations and comparisons.